 The Iklaina Archaeological Project

-IKAP is an interdisciplinary research project in the area of Pylos, Greece, carried out under the auspices of the Athens Archaeological Society and the direction of Professor Michael Cosmopoulos of the Department of Anthropology and Archaeology at the University of Missouri at St. Louis.
-Situated at a strategic location overlooking the Ionian Sea, Iklaina appears to have been an important district capital of the Late Bronze Age (ca. 1600-1100 BC).
-This is the period also known as “Mycenaean” and famous for such mythical sagas as the Trojan War.
+The Iklaina Archaeological Project is conducted under the auspices of the Athens Archaeological Society and the direction of Professor Michael Cosmopoulos of the Department of Anthropology and Archaeology at the University of Missouri at St. Louis.